-FUNCTION DELEGATION OF FUNCTIONS Functions relating to licensing exercisable by a District Council as set out in Schedule 1 of the Functions and Director of Regeneration and Place / Head of Housing and Community Services or their delegated officers except for: Responsibilities Regulations The determination of policy.
-The setting of fees and charges.
-Licensing Act and Gambling Act matters will be dealt with by the Head of Housing and Community Services.
-Responsible authority functions will be dealt with by the Director of Regeneration and Place except for: Where this is inconsistent with legislation.
+FUNCTION DELEGATION OF FUNCTIONS Functions relating to licensing exercisable by a District Council as set out in Schedule 1 of the Functions and Responsibilities Regulations Director of Regeneration and Place / Head of Housing and Regulatory Services or their delegated officers except for: Responsibilities Regulations • The determination of policy. • The setting of fees and charges.
+Licensing Act and Gambling Act matters will be dealt with by the Head of Housing and Regulatory Services.
+Responsible authority functions will be dealt with by the Director of

+FUNCTION DELEGATION OF FUNCTIONS Regeneration and Place except for: • Where this is inconsistent with legislation.
 Where the function is otherwise delegated under this Constitution.
-To deal with licensing functions in accordance with the Licensing Act 2003 and the Licensing Policies agreed Director of Regeneration and Place /Head of Housing and Community Services or their delegated officers except for: by the Council.
-The determination of policy.
-The setting of fees and charges.
-Which are the responsibilities of the
+To deal with licensing functions in accordance with the Licensing Act 2003 and the Licensing Policies agreed by Director of Regeneration and Place / Head of Housing and Regulatory Services or their delegated officers except for: the Council. • The determination of policy. • The setting of fees and charges.
+Which are the responsibilities of the Licensing Committee.

-FUNCTION DELEGATION OF FUNCTIONS Licensing Committee.
 And; All matters where a 'relevant representation' has been made.
-This includes an objection, an objection notice and an application for summary review.
-Which is the responsibility of a Licensing Sub-Committee.
-To deal with gambling functions in accordance with the Gambling Act 2005 and the Statement of Principles Director of Regeneration and Place / Head of Housing and Community Services or their delegated officers except for: agreed by the Council.
-The determination of policy.
-The setting of fees and charges. which are the responsibilities of the Licensing Committee.
-And; All matters where a 'relevant representation' has been made.
+This includes an objection, an objection notice and an application for summary review. • Which is the responsibility of a Licensing Sub-Committee.
+To deal with gambling functions in accordance with the Gambling Act 2005 and the Statement of Principles agreed Director of Regeneration and Place / Head of Housing and Regulatory Services or their delegated officers except for: by the Council. • The determination of policy. • The setting of fees and charges. which are the responsibilities of the Licensing Committee.
+And; • All matters where a 'relevant representation' has been made.
 This includes an objection and the cancellation of club and gaming machine permits.
-Giving a Counter Notice to a Temporary Use Notice. which are the responsibilities of a Licensing Sub-Committee.
+Giving a Counter Notice to a

+FUNCTION DELEGATION OF FUNCTIONS Temporary Use Notice. which are the responsibilities of a Licensing Sub-Committee.
 Consider and recommend to the Council adopting a new Licensing Policy Statement, any Cumulative Impact Policies for the Borough decisions, Late Night Alcohol Levy and to make, vary or revoke Early Morning Alcohol Restriction Orders.
 A Licensing Sub-Committee.

-FUNCTION DELEGATION OF FUNCTIONS Consideration of appeals against any officer decision on a licence or consent.
+Consideration of appeals against any officer decision on a licence or consent.
 A Licensing Sub-Committee.